Axiom of infinity: Independence

 The negation of the axiom of infinity cannot be derived from the rest of the axioms of ZFC, if they are consistent.
 (This is tantamount to saying that ZFC is consistent, if the other axioms are consistent.)
-We believe this, but cannot prove it (if it is true).
+Thus, ZFC implies neither the axiom of infinity nor its negation and is compatible with either.

-Indeed, using the von Neumann universe, we can build a model of ZFC – Infinity + (¬Infinity).
+Indeed, using the von Neumann universe, we can build a model of ZFC − Infinity + (¬Infinity).
 It is $V_\omega \!$, the class of hereditarily finite sets, with the inherited membership relation.
-Note that if the axiom of the empty set is not taken as a part of this system (since it can be derived from ZF + Infinity), then the empty domain also satisfies ZFC – Infinity + ¬Infinity, as all of its axioms are universally quantified, and thus trivially satisfied if no set exists.
+Note that if the axiom of the empty set is not taken as a part of this system (since it can be derived from ZF + Infinity), then the empty domain also satisfies ZFC − Infinity + ¬Infinity, as all of its axioms are universally quantified, and thus trivially satisfied if no set exists.

 The cardinality of the set of natural numbers, aleph null ($\aleph_0$), has many of the properties of a large cardinal.
 Thus the axiom of infinity is sometimes regarded as the first large cardinal axiom, and conversely large cardinal axioms are sometimes called stronger axioms of infinity.